yura-eng/G4/README.md

 ### 1. 🎧 Listening Activity (35 minutes)

-#### (1) Pre-Listening Activity: Learning New Words (10 minutes)
+#### (1) Pre-Listening Activity: 🎬 WordCloud - 동화제목 맞추기 (10 minutes)

-**🎯Objective:** Introduce and discuss new vocabulary from the story.

-**✏️Activity:** Use the Gradio Wordcloud App to create a word cloud highlighting frequent words from the text.

-**👨‍🏫Teacher's Role:** Display the word cloud on a projector and discuss the highlighted words with students.
-Explain meanings, provide examples, and answer any questions.

-**👦👧Students' Role:** Participate in the discussion, take notes on new vocabulary, and ask questions about any unfamiliar words.
+**🎯Objective:**
+- Enhance vocabulary recognition and prediction skills by interpreting a word cloud to guess the title of a story.

+**✏️Activity:**
+- Display a word cloud generated from the story text ("The Fox and the Grapes") using the Gradio Wordcloud App.
+- Students observe the word cloud and identify frequently used words.
+- Students submit their guesses for the story title through the app.
+- Discuss the correct title and its connection to the highlighted words in the word cloud.

+**👨‍🏫Teacher's Role:**
+- Explain how word clouds work and their purpose in highlighting key words.
+- Facilitate discussion by encouraging students to think critically about the words in the cloud.
+- Provide hints if needed and reveal the correct title through the app.

+**👦👧Students' Role:**
+- Analyze the word cloud and identify key words.
+- Discuss potential story titles in pairs or small groups before submitting their guesses.
+- Reflect on their guesses and participate in the discussion about the correct title and the story's main themes.

 #### (2) While-Listening Activity (15 minutes)